‘Fear The Walking Dead’ actress Jenna Elfman has come a long way since ‘Dharma and Greg’

 Jenna Elfman is at Heroes and Villains Fan Fest from 12-8 p.m.
 Friday in Rosemont at 5555 N. River Rd.
-For more information, check out http://heroesfanfest.com/chicago/
+For more information, check it out, here!

 ‘Fear The Walking Dead’ actress Jenna Elfman has come a long way since ‘Dharma and Greg’